trrad/tyche/readme.md

 A TypeScript library for Bayesian inference and experimental design, running entirely in the browser with automatic differentiation and GPU acceleration (coming soon).

-> **Note on naming**: Other strong candidates included Pythia (the Oracle at Delphi), Moirai (the Fates), and Episteme (scientific knowledge).
-We chose Tyche for her direct connection to probability and chance.

 ## Core Features

 - 🎯 **Experimental Design Focus**: Built specifically for A/B testing, power analysis, and business experiments